tderwedu/42cursus/04_Netwhat/EthernetProtocol.md

 - Forwarding
 - Aging

-Pros
-- Less traffic flooding,
-- Smaller Collision Domains,
-- Better performances,
-- Better scalability.

 ### How the MAC table is filled
 1. Whenever a frame arrives at an interface the bridge looks for the src MAC address.
 If the address id not already in the table, the MAC is added with the corresponding interface.
-2. If the src MAC is unknown, the bridge flood the frame out at all interfaces except the one the frame arrived on.
+2. If the dst MAC is unknown, the bridge flood the frame out at all interfaces except the one the frame arrived on.
 3. If the MAC is already in the table but is associated to another interface, the table is updated.
 4. All the entries of the table have an aging timer.
 The timer is reset at each new incoming frame.
 If the timer expires, the entry is removed from the table.
 5. If the table is full and a new entry needs to be learned, the oldest entry is discarded.